-While in the Shelter/Assessment Center, residents have no need for any personal possessions or property other than the clothes being worn to the shelter/assessment center and medication currently being taken.
-Youth should not wear expensive clothing to the shelter/assessment center.
-No jewelry (e.g. ring, earring), watch, wallet/purse, money, tobacco, food, additional clothing, or other personal property is to be worn or taken to the shelter/assessment center.
+While in the juvenile center, residents have no need for any personal possessions or property other than the clothes being worn to the juvenile center and medication currently being taken.
+Youth should not wear expensive clothing to the juvenile center.
+No jewelry (e.g. ring, earring), watch, wallet/purse, money, tobacco, food, additional clothing, or other personal property is to be worn or taken to the juvenile center.

-Residents may write letters weekly to friends or family as pre-approved by social worker.
+Residents may write up to four (4) letters per week to parents or guardians.
+Exceptions are only with approval by the administration or as an earned privilege.
 Residents may write their attorney, probation counselor or minister at any time.
 Incoming mail is not limited.
-Visitors may give or receive written communications to or from residents during visiting hours.
+Visitors may not give or receive written communications to or from residents during visiting hours.

-There is no public transportation to the shelter/assessment center.
+There is no public transportation to the juvenile center.
 Visitors must arrange their own transportation.

-The shelter/assessment center has a registered nurse on staff and a medical doctor on call.
+The juvenile center has a registered nurse on staff and a medical doctor on call.
 Any medication will have to be verified before a resident will be allowed to use it.

 Mental Health Services

-The shelter/assessment center provides mental health assessment and individual, family, and group counseling through a grant-funded case manager.
+The juvenile center provides mental health assessment and individual, family, and group counseling through a grant-funded case manager.